Boryslav: After World War II

 Following Germany's defeat in World War II, the town came again under Soviet rule.
 Most local Poles were expelled to Poland, with a sizeable group settling in Wałbrzych, now a twin town of Boryslav.
+During the Soviet era Boryslav produced 80% of all oil in Ukrainian Carpathians.
+An oil distillery, plants producing machinery for oil industry, ozokerite, candle, lubricant and gum factories were operating along with several technial schools and a geological institute.

-Since 1991, the town has been part of an independent Ukraine.
+Since 1991, the town has been part of independent Ukraine.
 The oil industry remains operating.
 Experts believe that potential oil fields around Boryslav contain far more stocks.

 Until 18 July 2020, Boryslav was designated as a city of oblast significance and belonged to Boryslav Municipality.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven, Boryslav Municipality was merged into Drohobych Raion.

+Demographics

+Between 1880 and 1931 the population of Boryslav increased almost threefold, with the proportion of Ukrainians and Jews declining from 28 to 23% and from 62% to 28% respectively, meanwhile the percentage of Poles increased from 10% to 48%.

 In culture

 Ukrainian writer and poet Ivan Franko dedicated his novel Boryslav Laughs to the workers' movement of the town's oil refinery workers, who organized the first strike in Ukrainian history.